gherrick0918/grimbrain/README.md

 ### Weapons & Attacks

-Weapons are defined in `data/weapons.json`.
+Weapons are defined in `data/weapons.json` (an SRD subset).
 Equip a weapon by adding its name to a character's `equipped_weapons` list and ensuring the matching proficiency is present.
+Proficiency is granted by entries in the character's `proficiencies`/`weapon_proficiencies` set such as "simple weapons", "martial weapons", or a specific weapon name.

+Weapon properties encode special rules: versatile weapons use `"versatile:1d10"`, thrown weapons list `"thrown"`, and ranged options encode normal/long ranges as `"range:20/60"`.
 Equipped weapons appear under **Attacks & Spellcasting** on rendered sheets.

 ## Python API
 ```python